thedave42/f1tv-dl/REFACTOR.md

         - set authdata object
             -user, pass, jwt
         - getItemUrl
-            if there is user/pass, call loginF1
-                axios.post to auth api to request auth by password then
+            if there is user/pass, call loginF1 // this should no longer an an IF, need to not allow requests w/o username & pass axios.post to auth api to request auth by password then
                     save identity provider url and access token